- ABOUT US

 Now, I’m not saying children are innocent, that is, without sin, but they really have no guile.
 And this is something every parent knows and dreads.

-I remember watching the Art Linkletter’s show “Kids Say The Darndest Things.”
+I remember watching the Art Linkletter’s show, “Kids Say the Darnedest Things.”
 I remember they would tell on their parents so fast.
 I’d see parents cringe in the audience.

-Paul tells us to be wise to the good, but innocent as to evil, Romans 16:19.
+Paul tells us to be wise to what is good, but innocent as to what is evil (Romans 16:19).

 Part of this innocence is having complete trust.